carefree0910/carefree-drawboard-doc/docs/api-reference/ISocketRequest.md

 Data extracted from the selecting [`Node`](/docs/reference/terminology#node).

 :::info
+* If no nodes are selected, this property will be empty.
-If multiple nodes are selected, this field will be empty and please use [nodeDataList](#nodedatalist) instead.
+* If multiple nodes are selected, this property will be empty and please use [nodeDataList](#nodedatalist) instead.
 :::

 ### `nodeDataList`